tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/land-holding-in-sembara.md

 * *crownland* is land ultimately under the stewardship of a sovereign, either a duke or the monarch.
 New crownland is created by conquest, or in the aftermath of disaster, when a sovereign simply declares that some land is now theirs.
 Although most crownland is not actually held by the sovereign, in certain circumstances it reverts to the sovereign
 * *folkland* on the other hand is land held by ancient right of occupation and improvement

 Substantially all of the land within the six duchies of Sembara is crownland, and after the disruptions of the Great War and the Blood Years, various parts of western and southern Sembara have become crownland.
-The major areas where folkland is still common is in the highland regions west and north of the duchies of Arnsbury, Chemin, and Telham.
-Many lizardfolk settlements are also folkland, but not all, and scattered pieces of folkland exist through the kingdom, mostly from ancient dwarven communities, but sometimes for other reasons.
+The major areas where folkland is still common is in the highland regions west and north of the duchies of Arnsbury, Chemin, and Telham, and scattered pieces of folkland exist through the kingdom, mostly from ancient non-human communities, but sometimes for other reasons.
 A longstanding halfling inn, for example, may be folkland (although the halflings may not care about the distinction in practice).

 Although numerous parts, especially of western Sembara, are unimproved and unsettled crownland, the vast majority of settled land is held within a manor, which is the basic unit of  land organization.
 Within the manorial village, the agricultural land is controlled by the lord, or in some cases, a castellan for baron or duke.
 Arranged in open field systems, each commoner family controls one or more long strips of land, and has rights to the common woodlots and pasture.
 The legal arrangements between commoners and lords are complex but there are three main models: